GfSE/CoCoML-Pages/Introduction/05_About-SpecIF.md

 # About SpecIF

-The Specification Integration Facility (SpecIF) integrates partial system models from different methods and tools in a semantic net.
+The Specification Integration Facility (SpecIF) integrates partial system models from different methods and tools in a knowledge graph (aka property graph or semantic net).
 Collaborators shall browse, search and audit engineering results in a common context.
 Also, the exchange of model information between organizations and tools is facilitated.
-SpecIF represents the visible, i.e. the diagrams and the text, as well as the semantics of system specifications.
-UTF-8 encoding is preferred.
+SpecIF represents the visible, i.e. the diagrams and the text, as well as the semantics of system information including system specifications.

 <a href="https://github.com/GfSE/CoCoML/discussions/4" target="_blank">Any questions or ideas?</a>